vuejs/vitepress/docs/guide/markdown.md

 You can add `:line-numbers` / `:no-line-numbers` mark in your fenced code blocks to override the value set in config.

+You can also customize the starting line number by adding `=` after `:line-numbers`.
+For example, `:line-numbers=2` means the line numbers in code blocks will start from `2`.

 **Input**

 ````md